Card Type: Major Arcana

 Traditionally, the Emperor is considered an archetype of maturity, and male authority.
 He is depicted with a white beard, sits on a throne and holds a scepter tightly in his right hand.

-Pamela Coleman-Smith remains close to tradition in her version of the Emperor in the Rider Waite Deck.
-She may also have been influenced by the Emperor from the 14th century Visconti Tarot deck, which depicts a ruler with a long white beard (reflecting ripened wisdom) who additionally holds an orb in his left hand.
+Pamela Colman Smith remains close to tradition in her version of the Emperor in the Rider Waite Deck.
+She may also have been influenced by the Emperor from the 15th century Visconti-Sforza Tarot, which depicts a ruler with a long white beard (reflecting ripened wisdom) who additionally holds an orb in his left hand.

 What do The Rams Heads Mean in The Emperor Card?